sansavenir/cil-cosmology-2020/README.md

 ## Plots

-All scripts used for plots as well as the relevant experiments can be found in `tools/inspect.ipynb`.
+The script for the histogram plot can be found in `tools/histograms.py`.

 ## Kaggle Competition